collinalexbell/choreo/README.md

 ### Limitations:

--Right now the library only supports constant velocity, however I plan on writing other interpolation functions to ease the movement of the motors in and out.
+* Right now the library only supports constant velocity, however I plan on writing other interpolation functions to ease the movement of the motors in and out.

--Each motor is limited to a buffer of 12 procedures on the ArduinoUno due to its low SRAM limitations.
+* Each motor is limited to a buffer of 12 procedures on the ArduinoUno due to its low SRAM limitations.

 ### Protocol: Written as Raw Bytes
 ```